EpistasisLab/pmlb-manuscript/manuscript.md

 Furthermore we have redesigned the repository structure, and PMLB now includes benchmark datasets for regression problems (Fig. {@fig:home-chart}).
 To fulfill [requests made by several users](https://github.com/EpistasisLab/penn-ml-benchmarks/issues/13), each dataset also includes a `metadata.yaml` file that contains general descriptive information about the dataset itself (an example can be viewed [here](https://github.com/EpistasisLab/penn-ml-benchmarks/blob/master/datasets/molecular_biology_promoters/metadata.yaml)).
 Specifically, for each dataset, the metadata file includes a web address to the original source of the dataset, a text description of the dataset's purpose, the publication associated with the dataset generation, the type of learning problem it was designed for (i.e., classification or regression), keywords (e.g., "simulation", "ecological", "bioinformatics"), and a description of individual features and their coding schema (e.g., ‘non-promoter’= 0,  ‘promoter’= 1).
+Metadata files are supported by a standardized format that is formalized using JSON-Schema (version `draft-07`) [@doi:10.1145/2872427.2883029] &mdash; upcoming releases of PMLB will include automated validation of datasets and metadata files to further improve ease of contribution and data accuracy.

 ![Characteristics of datasets in the PMLB collection](images/pmlb-home-chart.png){#fig:home-chart width="100%"}

-We are grateful for PMLB's open source contributors, who have gradually increased the number of datasets with metadata.
+Aside from the authors of this paper, a number of open source contributors have been invaluable in providing manually-curated metadata.
-By carefully examining the data source and gathering important information about the dataset, contributors have flagged serious issues with some datasets such as the [incorrect column](https://github.com/EpistasisLab/penn-ml-benchmarks/issues/54) assigned as 'target' in the [bupa](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/bupa) dataset.
+Also, by carefully examining individual data sources and gathering pertinent information, contributors have flagged serious issues with some datasets, such as the [incorrect column](https://github.com/EpistasisLab/penn-ml-benchmarks/issues/54) being assigned as 'target' in the [bupa](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/bupa) dataset.

 ### User-friendly interfaces